YicongHong/Discrete-Continuous-VLN/README.md

 ### Installation

 Follow the [Habitat Installation Guide](https://github.com/facebookresearch/habitat-lab#installation) to install [`habitat-lab`](https://github.com/facebookresearch/habitat-lab) and [`habitat-sim`](https://github.com/facebookresearch/habitat-sim).
-We use version [`v0.2.1`](https://github.com/facebookresearch/habitat-lab/releases/tag/v0.2.1) (the latest version) in all our experiments.
+We use version [`v0.1.7`](https://github.com/facebookresearch/habitat-lab/releases/tag/v0.1.7) in our experiments, same as in the [VLN-CE](https://github.com/jacobkrantz/VLN-CE), please refer to VLN-CE git page for more details.
 In brief:

 1. Create a virtual environment.
-Clone a stable version from the github repository and install habitat-lab.
-Note that python>=3.7 is required for working with habitat-lab.
+Clone a stable version from the github repository and install `habitat-lab`.
+We develop this project with Python 3.6.
 The command below will install the core of Habitat Lab as well as the habitat_baselines along with all additional requirements.
     ```bash
-    git clone --branch stable https://github.com/facebookresearch/habitat-lab.git
+    git clone --branch v0.1.7 git@github.com:facebookresearch/habitat-lab.git
     cd habitat-lab
-    pip install -r requirements.txt
+    python -m pip install -r requirements.txt
+    python -m pip install -r habitat_baselines/rl/requirements.txt
+    python -m pip install -r habitat_baselines/rl/ddppo/requirements.txt
     python setup.py develop --all # install habitat and habitat_baselines
     ```

 2. Install `habitat-sim` for a machine with multiple GPUs or without an attached display (i.e. a cluster):
     ```bash
-    conda install habitat-sim withbullet headless -c conda-forge -c aihabitat
+    conda install -c aihabitat -c conda-forge habitat-sim=0.1.7 headless
     ```

 3. Install the learning packages (PyTorch 1.10.1):